ginstrom/paladin-novel/chapters/14_legend-begins.md

 "You think I should have stayed focused on Borin and Kael."

 "I think," Pell said slowly, "that a few months ago, you would have been halfway to wherever they're hiding by now.
 Instead, you're here, about to risk your life for a bunch of strangers."
+His voice carried something Gond had never heard before—not just respect, but something deeper.
+"I've worked for a lot of men who called themselves leaders.
+Most of them only cared about what their followers could do for them."

 The observation hit Gond like a revelation.
 When had he last thought about his former comrades?
 When had the burning need for revenge faded into something so distant it felt like someone else's memory?